plasma-group/pigi/packages/docs/src/spec/src/01-core/state-object-ranges.rst

 Rationale
 =========
-As described in the `Background`_ section above, we need to be able to efficiently transact many state objects simultaneously.
+As described in the `background`_ section above, we need to be able to efficiently transact many state objects simultaneously.
 By allowing transactions to refer to a set of state objects with a range, it's no longer necessary to submit a transaction for each individual state object.

 Requirements
 ============